Computing the geometric endomorphism ring of a genus 2 Jacobian: Preliminaries

 We collect in this section a few results about the sort of properties of $A$ that one might detect through the study of the associated characteristic polynomials of Frobenius.

 We start with absolute irreducibility.
-The results of \cite{MR2496739}, specialized to the case $\dim A=2$, give: \begin{theorem} Suppose $A$ is an absolutely simple abelian surface such that $\operatorname{End}_{\overline{K}}(A)$ is an order in a field.
+The results of \cite{MR2496739}, specialized to the case $\dim A=2$, give: \begin{theorem} Let $A$ be an absolutely simple abelian surface such that $\operatorname{End}_{\overline{K}}(A)$ is an order in a field.
 The set of places $v$ of $K$ for which $A_v$ is well-defined and absolutely irreducible has density one. \end{theorem}

-We also remark that combining \cite{MR2914900} with \cite{Surfaces} (for the case of real multiplication) and \cite{CM} (for the case of CM) one can give an explicit upper bound on the smallest place, as measured by its norm, for which $A_v$ is absolutely simple.
+We also remark that combining \cite{MR2914900} with \cite{Surfaces} (for the case of real multiplication and of trivial endomorphisms) and \cite{CM} (for the case of CM) one can give an explicit upper bound on the smallest place, as measured by its norm, for which $A_v$ is absolutely simple.
 In particular: \begin{proposition} There exists an effectively computable bound $B=B(A/K)$ such that, if $A_v$ is nonsimple for all places $v$ with $q_v \leq B$, then either $A$ itself is nonsimple or $\operatorname{End}_{\overline{K}}(A)$ is an order in a quaternion algebra. \end{proposition}

-We do not work out the details of the proof, which is not very different from that of proposition \ref{prop_RMBound} below.